"

 Fundamental Tenets of Cognitive Load Theory

-Cognitive Load theory is best understood by clearly defining the types of cognitive load.
-The goal of understanding these types of load is to aid in the development of schema.
+Cognitive Load Theory is best understood by clearly defining the types of cognitive load.
+The goal of understanding load types is to aid in schema development.
 As a reminder, a schema is the associations or connections learners have to a topic that is stored in long-term memory for later use.
-A well-developed schema on a particular subject can allow learners to retrieve important information and use less required cognitive resources.
+A well-developed schema allows learners to retrieve important information using less cognitive resources.
 The three types of cognitive load impact the learning process in different ways (see Figure 3).

 Figure 3